Last updated January 16th, 2020.

-Vietnam made amazing progress over the last decade.
-Their annual growth averaged 6.3% with a remarkably CAGR (Compound Annual Growth Rate) of 14%.
-This makes Vietnam Asia’s second fastest growing economy, only behind China.
+Vietnam certainly made amazing progress over the last decade.
+Their annual growth averaged above 6% with a remarkable CAGR (Compound Annual Growth Rate) of 12%.

-With a stable currency, highly competitive labor cost, and favorable business conditions, Vietnam has earned the interest of foreign investors.
+With its fairly stable currency, highly competitive labor costs, and business-friendly conditions, Vietnam is rightfully earning foreign investors’ attention.

-Foreign investors will be allowed to extend their home ownership by another 50 years, after the first 50-year period ends.
-This is according to a draft decree.
+Foreign real estate investors are now allowed to extend their home leases by another 50 years, after their first 50-year period ends.

-The new law on foreign ownership will allow investment funds, non-locals with valid visas, international firms operating in Vietnam, and overseas Vietnamese to lease residential properties on a long term basis.
+Vietnam’s new foreign ownership law will permit investment funds, non-locals with a valid visa, international firms operating in Vietnam, and oversea Vietnamese to lease residential property on a long term basis.

-Foreign owned properties can also be sub-leased, traded, inherited, and collateralized under the new law.
-The new changes took effect in July of 2015.
+Foreign owned properties can all be sub-leased, traded, inherited, and collateralized under the new law.

 Vietnam is Internationalizing its Stock Market

-In line with its World Trade Organization promise, Vietnam will give a greater share of ownership to foreign stock investors.
-Such measures will mean no limits for foreign ownership in Vietnamese firms.
-Sectors related to national security are the only exceptions.
+Such measures will mean no limits on foreign ownership in Vietnamese firms.
+Sectors related to national security are the only true exceptions to this rule.

-There’s now a 49% foreign ownership limit for all companies in Vietnam.
-Banks have even stricter requirements, allowing maximum foreign ownership of just 30%.
+There’s currently a 49% foreign ownership limit for all companies in Vietnam.
+Banks have even stricter requirements, allowing maximum foreign ownership of just 30% right now.

-The current 30% restriction on foreign investment in banks covers total foreign shareholdings.
+The present 30% restriction on foreign investment in banks covers total foreign shareholdings.
 A single non-Vietnamese investor can only hold a one-fifth stake.

-Foreign institutional investors see little incentive in holding a minority share.
-But the new decree enables them to increase ownership in national banks past the current 30% ceiling.
+Foreign institutional investors probably see little incentive in holding a minority share.
+Yet the new decree does let them raise ownership in national banks past the current 30% limit, if they so wish.

-These steps will hopefully cut pressure on local banks, enabling them to restructure and recapitalize.
+These steps may reduce pressure on local banks in Vietnam, giving them space to recapitalize and reorganize.

 But Vietnam Still Has Much Work to Do

-There needs to be more progress in areas such as infrastructure, technology, and access to high-quality skills in the labor force.
-Government incentives such as tax relief can also help.
+There must be more progress in areas such as infrastructure, technology, and access to skilled labor.
+Government incentives including tax relief and streamlined processes can also help lure capital.

-Want to invest in Vietnam?
-There’s a few different ways to do so.
-You might be interested in our guide to buying property in Vietnam.
-We also have an article explaining how to trade stocks in Vietnam.
+Would you like to invest in Vietnam?
+There are a few different ways you can, from property to stocks.
+You might be interested in our guide to buying property in Vietnam as well.

 Skip the Next Western Recession